telerik/kendo-ui-core/docs/framework/mvvm/observableobject.md

 #### Nested Calculated Field Setters

-Currently the Kendo UI MVVM does not support setting values of dependent properties when the calculated field is nested.
-In other words, the above example where setting `fullName` will lead to setting of `firstName` and `lastName` will only work if `fullName` is defined as a root field of the viewModel.
+Currently, the Kendo UI MVVM does not support the setting of values of dependent properties when the calculated field is nested.
+In other words, the above example, where the setting of `fullName` will lead to the setting of `firstName` and `lastName`, will only work if `fullName` is defined as a root field of the `viewModel`.

-#### Dependent Methods Must Use the get Method for Getting Field Values
+#### Dependent Methods to Use the get Method for Getting Field Values

 If the `get` method is not used, the Kendo UI MVVM fails to detect any dependencies of the dependent method.
 As a result, changing any of the dependencies would not be reflected properly.